Bubliktgg/google-my-maps-modern-design/README.md

 # ENG:

-**Google My Maps Modern Design** — a Chrome extension that enhances the appearance of the Google My Maps interface with modern rounded corners, shadows, and animations.
+**Google My Maps Modern Design** — a Chromium extension (Chrome, Edge, etc.) that enhances the appearance of the Google My Maps interface with modern rounded corners, shadows, and animations.

 ---